rubiin/dotfiles/README.md

 - **`---`**: Placeholder, any app can go here.
 - **`name`**: Application that opens automatically in its designated workspace.

+> [!NOTE]
-|> Also I move random apps that I spawn to special workspace
+> I move random apps that I spawn to special workspace as well

 ## Demo
 https://github.com/prasanthrangan/hyprdots/assets/106020512/7f8fadc8-e293-4482-a851-e9c6464f5265